 3 Days in Fort Myers Itinerary (Plus Travel Tips)

 Located on the Gulf Coast of Florida, Fort Myers’ islands and neighborhoods offer a lively downtown, pristine beaches, and an abundance of wildlife.
-In this Florida guide, I cover some of the best things to do with 3 days on your Fort Myers itinerary, travel tips, where to stay, places to eat, and more!
+I loved my time exploring the city, and I know you will, too.
+In this guide, I cover some of the best things to do with 3 days on your Fort Myers itinerary, travel tips, where to stay, places to eat, and more!

 3 Days in Fort Myers Itinerary - Sanibel Beach